dotneet/as3-lua/README.md

  - virtual thread.(script-truntime can share context with other script-runtime.)
  - unicode Identifier.(incompatible with Lua)

-## Follow Lua Specification Is Not Implemented
+## Following specifications is not implemented
  - Metatable
  - Coroutines
  - almost standard function.